nealcao/TDL/design.md

 `OBJECT EVENT()` triggers the event `EVENT` on `OBJECT` (Similar to `OBJECT.EVENT()` in many OOP languages)

-# Inheritance, predefined objects, etc
+# Inheritance and predefined objects

-Non-existant objects are references to the `null` object.
+Non-existant objects are references to the `null` object (predefined).

 `Object` inherits from `null` and adds methods to it.

 Objects - excluding `null`, `true`, and `false` - all inherit from the object `Object`.

-Events all inherit from the object `Event`.
+Events all inherit from the object `Event` (predefined).

+Constructs all inherit from the object `Construct` (predefined).

 Numbers all inherit from the object `Number`.